 PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE

-The Board operates in accordance with the broad principles set out in its charter which is available from the corporate governance information section of the company website at www.allianceairlines.com.au.
+The Board operates in accordance with the broad principles set out in its charter which is available from the corporate governance information section of the Company's website.
 The charter details the Board's composition and responsibilities.

 Board composition